vishwaskotegar/instagram/README.md

 An instagram Clone app

-## This is an app built using FLUTTER and FIREBASE
+## Built using FLUTTER and FIREBASE

  - The app consists of user state management, database management, flutter concepts, material theme UI